In your workflow there may be times when you want to clone a duplicate of a site to a new URL, for example:

 Please remember do not enter the URL with the www host included.

 Step 5.
-Click Migrate/Clone Now
+Configure Clone Options and Click Migrate / Clone Now

-Click the Migrate/Clone Now button to start the server process.
 Your server will begin to clone the duplicate clone site to the destination server immediately.

 Please be patient while the duplicate cloning process is ongoing and refrain from making any changes to your site and either the origin server or the destination server.